 The course has been designed to assist the family life professional in establishing a foundation for understanding the dynamics of parent-child relationships.
 Parenting is presented as a process that changes over time.
 Both child and parent develop across the life span.
 Topics covered are areas of concern to parents and to professionals working with parents.
 These include definitions, changing conceptions of parenthood, communication, discipline, guidance, self-esteem, child abuse, day care, single parenting, and step-parenting.
-Enrollment is limited to students in the degree completion program.
-(Fall & Spring)
+Enrollment is limited to students in the Adult Degree Programs.
+(Fall and Spring)